Population: 776 (2016 Census)

 The village of Radium Hot Springs lies at the southern entrance to Kootenay National Park.
 The hot pool facilities are located in Sinclair Canyon, just a couple of minutes inside the park boundary.
 People come here not only for the hot springs but also for the excellent golf courses in the area.
 Radium Hot Springs also offers many hiking opportunities, whitewater rafting adventures and scenic floats.

 Major events for the village include Wings Over the Rockies (first week in May), the Classic Car show (Sept) and Music & Market on Main, Fridays during the summer; Market from 4-9pm and Music from 7-9pm.
-The village offers a variety of restaurants, shops and accommodation from campgrounds to full-service resorts.
+The village offers a variety of restaurants, accommodation from campgrounds to full-service resorts and shops such as Funky Junk Stained Glass.

 The Visitor Centre offers a wildlife exhibit which includes a number of educational pieces: a mountain goat, a bighorn sheep, a black bear, cougar and a loon.
 There is also a Ktunaxa (First Nations) heritage exhibit offering an interpretive centre with artifacts.